arvis-workflows/arvis-real-time-stock-price/README.md

 > Get the real-time stock price from US stock market!
 (Dow Jones, Nasdaq, S&P 500) - stonks stonks stonks

+## 🔗 This workflow is converted from [alfred-workflow](https://github.com/Wei-Xia/alfred-stock-price-workflow).

+* Note that there might be some code change or different actions from the original workflow.

+* Marked original workflow's creator to author.

 ## Install

 ```